Jedd Fisch: Michigan

 On January 9, 2015, Fisch was hired by the Michigan Wolverines to serve as their quarterbacks coach, wide receivers coach, and passing game coordinator.
 Fisch stated that he was drawn to a job at Michigan despite not having ties to incoming head coach Jim Harbaugh, the University, or the area.
 However, he does have a long-standing coaching relationship with Vic Fangio, Harbaugh's defensive coordinator for four years with the San Francisco 49ers and one year with Stanford.

 UCLA

-On January 5, 2017, Fisch was hired by the UCLA Bruins as the team's offensive coordinator.
+On January 5, 2017, Fisch was hired by the UCLA Bruins as the offensive coordinator under sixth-year head coach Jim L. Mora.

-On November 19, 2017, Fisch was named head coach at UCLA for the remainder of the 2017 season after the firing of Jim L. Mora.
-With the Bruins at 5–6, Fisch guided the team to bowl eligibility, as they earned a 30–27 win over the likewise 5-6 California Golden Bears.
-As interim head coach, UCLA lost to Kansas State by a final score of 35–17 in the Cactus Bowl in Phoenix, Arizona, on December 26, 2017.
+Following the firing of Mora, Fisch was named interim head coach on November 19 for the remainder of the 2017 season.
+With the Bruins at 5–6, he guided them to bowl eligibility with a 30–27 win over the likewise 5–6 California Golden Bears.
+At the Cactus Bowl in Phoenix on December 26, UCLA was defeated 35–17 by favored Kansas State and finished at 6–7.

 Head coach

 Arizona

-On December 23, 2020, Fisch was hired as the 32nd head coach at the University of Arizona.
-At the time of his hiring, Fisch was believed to be one of a handful of head coaches never to play college football.
+On December 23, 2020, Fisch was hired as the 30th head coach at the University of Arizona.
+At the time, he was believed to be one of a handful of head coaches never to play college football and had spent the previous three seasons as an NFL assistant.